 - Food, beverages, cups, and other drinking and eating utensils should not be stored in areas where hazardous chemicals are used or stored. - Keep lab bench tops, sinks, floors, and other work surfaces clean and uncluttered.
-Clean up work areas upon completion of an operation or at the end of each workday, including floors. - Dispose of wastes per UMB waste disposal procedures.
-For guidelines on the storage and disposal of hazardous wastes from laboratory operations, refer to the Hazardous Chemical Waste Management Guidelines and Instructions (https://www.umaryland.edu/ehs/hazardous-material-management/hazardous-waste-management-guidelines-and-instructions/).
+Clean up work areas upon completion of an operation or at the end of each workday, including floors. - Dispose of waste per UMB waste disposal procedures.
+For guidelines on the storage and disposal of hazardous wastes from laboratory operations, refer to the Hazardous Chemical Waste Management Guidelines and Instructions.
 Any questions concerning disposal of hazardous waste should be directed to EHS at (410) 706-7055. - Clean spills immediately and thoroughly. - Do not block exits, emergency equipment, or controls.
 Avoid using corridors and stairways as storage areas.